utdata/icj-class/final/README.md

     - This data includes a `slug` field that you will need in your baking config.
     - The `description` field is a several paragraph description of the band member, in HTML.
 You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag in your template to use as HTML, like this: `{{ description | safe }}`.
   - **discography** is the data to use for the "additional content" part of the assignment.
 It's a list of all the studio albums.
-  - **tour2020** is an EXTRA CREDIT opportunity where you can build a table of tour dates using a loop.
+  - **tour** is an EXTRA CREDIT opportunity where you can build a table of tour dates using a loop.
   - **billboard** is an EXTRA CREDIT opportunity where you can build interactive chart using [Datawrapper](https://www.datawrapper.de/) and the spreadsheet data and then embed it somewhere on your site.
 Datawrapper's free version is fairly easy and will work fine for this.
 You can use either the "Weeks on chart" or "Top position" field as you prefer.

 ### Austin tourism site